Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

 The skill subscriber can be run with docker:

 `./docker-start.sh` - for an interactive session
-`./docker-start.sh service` - to run as a service
+`./docker-start.sh -d` - to run as a service

 ### Environment variables

 The skill subscriber (local) uses these environment variables:

 - **AWS_SNS_TOPIC_ARN** - AWS SNS Topic ARN (can be found in the `.env` file after running `aws-setup.sh`)
-- **ALEXA_CHROMECAST_SKILL_PORT** - (Optional) Externally accessible port to expose the SNS handler on, defaults to 30000.
-If UPNP is not enabled you will need to allow external access through your firewall to this port.

 - **AWS_ACCESS_KEY_ID** - AWS User Access Key
 - **AWS_SECRET_ACCESS_KEY** - AWS Secret Access Key
 - **AWS_DEFAULT_REGION** - AWS Lambda and SNS Region (e.g. eu-west-1)